 - In a bowl, whisk together the tamari, rice vinegar, galangal, and lemon juice and set aside.

-- Mix the avocado, cucumber, snow pea shoots, and mint together in a bowl.
+- Mix the avocado, cucumber, snow pea shoots, and mint in a bowl.
 Stir in the lemon dressing.
-Divide the mixture equally among the daikon sheets, positioning the mixture at one end of each length.
+Divide the mixture equally among the daikon sheets, positioning the mix at one end of each length.
 Roll up each daikon sheet tightly, pushing the roll away from you.

 - Transfer the rolls to a serving plate, garnish with the sprouts, and use a tablespoon to sprinkle the yuzu juice over the top.